Pain · Positioning

 • The website is in German first.
 The English version is the second tab.
 The US buyer reads the firm as not addressing them.

-• The pricing posture is "request a quote."
+• The commercial posture is "request a quote."
 The VC-backed competitor publishes tiers, ROI calculators, and total-cost-of-ownership math.
 The US buyer reads quote-only as too small to commit to a number.

 !